 Potatoes are an important crop in the Willowbridge district, and berry fruit are grown near Waimate and Temuka.

 Only in the Mackenzie Country do farmers still graze sheep on extensive leasehold runs – the region’s original style of farming.
-Tenure review, and irrigation, may see Mackenzie Country farming change.
+Irrigation and tenure review are leading to changes even here.

 Lime-burning, for agriculture and building, began in the 1860s.
 Limestone was also quarried as a building stone, and bricks were fired locally, most importantly near Makikihi.
 Lime is still quarried extensively for agricultural use.